ekozyreff/ekozyreff.github.io/index.md

 #### Greetings! 👋

-I'm **Ernee**, a professional in the fields of optimization and data science.
+I'm **Ernee**, a professional in the field of optimization and data science.
 This space is a showcase of my journey, highlighting projects that reflect my expertise and dedication to developing and implementing optimization models for real-world industry applications as well as some personal projects.

 #### About Me 👨‍💼